A Flat-Fee Financial Advisor

 - Tax planning

-We take every prospective client through our Birchwood Blueprint process, so we can understand their situation fully and share how exactly how we can provide quantifiable value.
+After onboarding, every client goes through our Birchwood Blueprint process, so we understand their situation fully, cover all the finer details of retirement and share exactly how we will partner with them.

 Why It Matters